adhithin/Moon/_posts/2012-05-23-readability-feature-post.md

 <div markdown="0"><a href="https://adhithin.github.io/posts/" class="btn btn-info"> Click to Go Back</a></div>

-## WHat is Big O Notation?
+## What is Big O Notation?
 What are the sort implementations?

 ### Big O Notation

 Big O notation is "mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity".
 It helps us determine the efficiency of a program.
-It's often used in math, but when
+It's often used in math, but can be used in coding when we have to work and figure out the efficiency of certian algorithms and programs.

 ### Bubble

+Bubble Sort is a sort where we check two elements in an Array at a time.
+We look at the first two elements, and if the first element is bigger than the other, we swap them.
+If not, we do not swap them.
+This keeps iterating throughout the Array until the Array is sorted in order.

 ### Insertion

+Insertion Sort creates the array by inserting the element by order.
+It inserts one element at a time into the Array, while sorting the Array.

 ### Merge

+Merge Sort is when we sort by merging and dividing.
+We split the Array into two's, and sort that way in pairs.

 ### Select

-I struggled with the first understanding, but then I ended up understanding, and I coded
+Select Sort selects elements in the list and orders them by pair, and then within the pair.

 ## Code Analysis

+The most efficient sort program was the Insertion Sort.

 ## Bubble Sort